hanami/guides/content/v2.0/introduction/getting-started.md

 In a Hanami application, every action is an individual class.
 Actions decide what HTTP response (body, headers and status code) to return for a given request.

-Actions define a `#handle` method which accepts a `request`, representing the incoming request, and a `response` object, representing the outgoing response.
+Actions define a `#handle` method which accepts a `request` object, representing the incoming request, and a `response` object, representing the outgoing response.

 ```ruby
 def handle(request, response)